 You can also throw the corn kernels with the cilantro after the rice/beans have cooled – you just need to dunk it into some boiling water for about 30 seconds to soften it a little.

 This has become a staple at most of our cook outs.
-It’s super easy and delicious.
+It’s

 4 large potatoes will serve 8.